Your Guide to Parc Monceau Paris

 A brief history of Parc Monceau

-Parc Monceau’s history goes back to French royalty when it was created in 1778 by the cousin of King Louis XVI, Phillippe d’Orléans, the Duke of Chartres.
+Parc Monceau’s history dates back to French royalty, when it was created in 1778 by the cousin of King Louis XVI, Philippe d’Orléans, the Duke of Chartres.
 The Duke was fascinated by all things English and wanted to create a park inspired by the romantic English and German gardens.
 Louis Carrogis Carmontelle, a painter and a writer, was commissioned by the Duke to create this beautiful English garden.

 The Duke was a liberal thinker and supported the French Revolution.
 He even voted for the execution of his cousin, King Louis XVI.
 But in 1793, the Duke himself was sentenced to the guillotine.
-Post-Napoleon, the park was restored to the family of the Duke but was reduced by half in size.
+Post-Napoleon, the park was restored to the Duke's family but reduced by half in size.
 The plots within the park were sold to developers who built elegant mansions and homes in the area.

 The City of Paris bought Parc Monceau.
 It was later opened to the public in 1860 and was remade by Baron Haussmann during his urban works.
 Two alleys were laid out in the garden, one from north to south and one from east to west, both of which met in the center.
 In the olden days, the alleys were wide enough to allow the passage of horse carriages.
 The garden was also embellished with several exotic trees and flowers from around the globe.